bersilius/seneca-aws-adapter/README.md

 {"response": actualS3ServiceResponse }
 ```

-In this example the service's JSON response has a property called 'Endpoints'.
-It is an array of objects, containing details about the available 'endpoints'.
+In this example the service's JSON response has a property called 'Body'.
+It may be Buffer, Typed Array, Blob, String, ReadableStream, the actual data in the 'object'.

 ## References